Twitter Continues to Reform Verification, Bringing it More into Line with the Previous Process

 Power to the people!
 Blue for $8/month.

-Musk and Co. then hastily rolled out their new $8 verification plan, which led to an immediate flood of impersonations and issues, which forced Twitter to shut it down within just a few days.
+Musk and Co. then hastily rolled out their new $8 verification plan, which led to an immediate flood of impersonations and issues, forcing Twitter to shut it down within just a few days.

-Which everybody had predicted would happen - but Elon was keen to push ahead with his new strategy anyway, which also saw him then forced to up the price to avoid losing out due to app store taxes.
+Everyone had predicted that would happen.
+But Elon was keen to push ahead with his new strategy anyway, forcing him to up the price to avoid losing out due to app store taxes.

 A month later, when Twitter re-launched verification, new parameters had been added, which immediately began to mirror the ‘lords and peasants’ system that Musk had criticized.
-Government entities and businesses would have separate classification, while Twitter would implement new checking measures to minimize impersonation, including the removal of the checkmark whenever a Twitter Blue subscriber changed their username of profile image.
+Government entities and businesses would have separate classifications, while Twitter would implement new checking measures to minimize impersonation, including the removal of the checkmark whenever a Twitter Blue subscriber changed their username or profile image.

-Those parameters make sense, of course, but again, the changes moved the system more into line with how Twitter had previously managed this element, while Twitter then also gifted verification to its top 10,000 advertisers, as well as individuals with over a million followers, in recognition of their importance to the app.
+Those parameters make sense, of course, but again, the changes moved the system more into line with how Twitter had previously managed this element.
+Meanwhile, Twitter also gifted verification to its top 10,000 advertisers, as well as individuals with over a million followers, in recognition of their importance to the app.

-Which makes sense – Twitter wants to ensure that those who are given a grey checkmark are indeed who they say they are.
-But again, this just moves the system more into line with what it was, and while anyone can now buy a checkmark if they want, the suggestion that Twitter is taking some radically different approach here is inaccurate, and belies the reality of its approach.
+The new procedure makes sense – Twitter wants to ensure that those who are given a grey checkmark are indeed who they say they are.
+But again, this just moves the system more into line with what it was.
+And while anyone can now buy a checkmark if they want, the suggestion that Twitter is taking some radically different approach here is inaccurate, and belies the reality of its approach.

 You could say the same about its various functional additions, like longer tweets, subscriptions and Community Notes.
 All of these were either in development or released long before Elon took over, with Twitter simply clearing its experiment deck, and framing each as a new option.

-For all the noise about change at the app, Twitter’s actually not far removed from its previous state, with many of the rule changes and updates that Elon has also implemented either being rolled back, due to issues in application, or reformed into similar rules to what they had previously been.
+For all the noise about change at the app, Twitter’s actually not far removed from its previous state.
+Many of the rule changes and updates that Elon implemented have either been rolled back due to issues in application, or reformed into similar rules to what they had previously been.

 The only real difference is that Twitter wants to charge people more money for using its tools, be it via verification, API usage, etc. But it’s interesting to note that its systems are still largely the same, and with far fewer staff, it’s difficult to see how Twitter’s going to implement significant changes in order to further advance its offerings.